 Self-care is not an indulgence to feel guilty about.
 It’s necessary for your overall mental well-being.
 Do the work to find out what recharges you the best and make time for it.

 You are 100% not alone.
-You are never, but especially in 2020, everyone is experiencing the stress of the pandemic in some way.
+You never are, but especially in 2020, everyone is experiencing the stress of the pandemic in some way.

 Even during the best times, every single person has their own mental hang-ups.
 Once you open up and talk about your issues, you’ll be surprised how many people can relate.